Looking to identify your skin type but don't know where to start? Here are 2 easy methods to identify your skin type.

 Nothing Worth It Comes Easy

-I used all the skin care products and took all the medicines prescribed (I even took Isotretinoin better know as Accutane for a while, which I wouldn’t recommend due to its many long-term side effects) but it only worked for a couple of months.
+I used all the skin care products and took all the medicines prescribed (I even took Isotretinoin, also know as Accutane, for a while but I wouldn’t recommend it due to its many long-term side effects) but it only worked for a couple of months.

-I'm not saying it didn’t help me because it did but consuming the pill comes with a price; if I had known, I wouldn’t have taken it.
+Don't get me wrong, I'm not saying it didn’t help me because it did but consuming the pill comes with a price; if I had known, I probably wouldn’t have taken it.